 Kurt Cobain, lead vocalist of the 90’s grunge band Nirvana, famously gave us this gem: “Thank you for the Trauma.
 I needed it for my art.”
 The long-term effects of creatively living in a traumatic world can linger and appear as scars on the body, mind, soul, and canvas.
 Many artists have struggled with early life trauma.
-Often, through the process of coping and healing with their trauma, they will ultimately follow a path which leads to expression through artistic practice in professional careers.
+Often, through coping and healing with their trauma, they will ultimately follow a path that leads to expression through artistic practice in professional careers.

 ‘No…I feel like a fraud.’

 When it comes to openly selling my work, having studied journalism and social work instead of art, pretentious labels with jargon and classic art fair styles have kept me with one foot in and one foot out of the pond.